Mixed legal system of English common law, French civil law, and customary law.

 Excise tax is a tax levied on cigarettes or tobacco, alcohol, motor vehicles and petroleum products imported or locally manufactured in Seychelles.

-The Customs Managementment Act, 2011 provides for the duties, taxes or levies payable on imports or exports of goods to or from Seychelles and can be found here.
+The Customs Managementment Act, 2011 provides for the duties, taxes or levies payable on imports or exports of goods to or from Seychelles.

 Personal income tax